europeana/search/collections_aliasing/testing/README.md

 The version of SolrMeter used here is the [application](https://github.com/idealista/solrmeter) extended by [idealista](https://github.com/idealista) to accommodate SolrCloud.

-Running SolrMeter is easy: simply
+Running SolrMeter is easy - simply:

 `cd solrmeter/target`

+and then:

 `java -jar solrmeter-0.4.1-SNAPSHOT-jar-with-dependencies.jar`

 Configuring SolrMeter for testing a given deployment is done through the `Edit > Settings` panel.
 The panel itself should be reasonably self-explanatory; settings for particular Solr deployments are given in the README.md document of the appropriate `query_files` subdirectory.